Tips on Hiring a Private Attorney

 - most importantly, are you comfortable working with the attorney?

-Since this a free consultation, it may not be a long meeting.
+Since this a free or reduced-cost consultation, it may not be a long meeting.
 Be concise and approach the interview in a businesslike manner.
-Be prepared to take notes.
+Take notes.
 Listen carefully to the attorney.
 Observe the office.

 - a list of questions for the attorney;